Message from Chair of Nursing Department

 Western Connecticut State University Nursing Department welcomes our new and returning students, prospective student and our partners both within and outside the university.
 WCSU Nursing Department prides itself in creating a learning environment that prepares student for the challenging career in nursing.
 Our faculty are well prepared and remain current in their respective specialties.
 We offer four areas of study in nursing including undergraduate, RN/BS, Masters and doctoral studies.
 We offer a comprehensive interactive curriculum and our program of study engage learners, promote critical thinking and promote a professional role in nursing practice.
 WCSU offers small class sizes and accessible faculty.
 Faculty develop connections with their students that enable to excel in the classroom and clinical setting.

-The doctoral Program with both Western Connecticut State University and Southern Connecticut State University is finishing its first year.
+The doctoral Program with both Western Connecticut State University and Southern Connecticut State University is accepting its fourth cohort in the Fall 2018.
 This program is designed to prepare nursing faculty for higher education settings.
 This program is offered in an online format with a residency requirement once a year.

 Our programs are accredited by the Collegiate Commission on Nursing Education (CCNE) and we received a full ten year accreditation in 2008.

-The (baccalaureate degree program in nursing/master's degree program in nursing/Doctor of Nursing Practice program and/or post-graduate APRN certificate program) at Western Connecticut State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing and master’s degree program in nursing at Western Connecticut State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 We welcome you to explore our nursing and see the dynamic progressive education WCSU has to offer.